 If you use departmental index codes and grant numbers, these orders will still be processed traditionally through our Work Order System for now.
 However, as part of the IDSC's push to make purchasing easier for all users, work to integrate index codes into the Payment Gateway system is already underway and more information will be available in the future.

 When placing an index or grant order, please be prepared to provide departmental billing information along with as much detailed information on your project as possible when placing your order.

 Printing a Poster

 - Review the document for accuracy.
-Clients will be held responsible for cost of printed materials that are incorrect due to error on their behalf.
+You will be held responsible for the cost of printed materials that are incorrect due to error on your behalf.